Cygnet, Tasmania: Facilities

 The local area also supports a farming population and there are many second homes, sometimes known as "shacks" in Tasmania.
-About a mile south of the town centre is Port Cygnet (home of the Port Cygnet Yacht Club), a safe anchorage for pleasure craft with easy road and walking access to Cygnet.
+About a mile south of the town centre is Port Cygnet (home of the Port Cygnet Yacht Club), with road and walking access to Cygnet.
 Cygnet and surrounding suburbs have access to the D'Entrecasteaux Channel on one side and the Huon River on the other.

 Cygnet is in the Huon Valley Council municipality.

-Increasing numbers of people and families are moving to Tasmania and calling the Huon Valley home.
-Cygnet, other towns within the Huon Valley and Tasmania have seen an increase in property sales to foreign and interstate buyers.
-Many retirees are moving to Tasmania attracted to the sea or tree change lifestyle, incredible scenery, cost of living and friendly people.
+Increasing numbers of people and families are moving to Tasmania and the Huon Valley.
+Cygnet, like other towns within the Huon Valley and Tasmania, have seen an increase in property sales to foreign and interstate buyers.
+Many retirees are moving also.

+Notable residents

+Peter Wright (MI5 officer), the author of Spycatcher, lived here from 1976 until his death in 1995.